Nala (The Lion King): Conception and creation

 Because The Lion King was originally conceived as a much more mature and adult-oriented film, Nala was intended to have been banished from the Pride Lands as punishment for rejecting Scar's romantic advances.
-This idea was to have been further explored in Scar's song "Be Prepared (Reprise)", during which Scar demands that Nala become his queen, but the musical number was ultimately cut from the final film because the scene was considered too "creepy."
+This idea was to have been further explored in Scar's song "Be Prepared (Reprise)", during which Scar demands that Nala become his queen, but the musical number was ultimately cut from the final film because the scene was considered too "creepy".
 Matthew Roulette of TheFW believes that the scene was abandoned because of the significant age difference between Nala and Scar.

 The character has a mother, whose name is never mentioned in the film; however, she is credited as Sarafina during the film's end credits.
+Asked at an anniversary event who Nala's father was after fan speculation, producers Rob Minkoff and Roger Allers suggested that they had "hoped nobody would notice," but that it would probably have to be Mufasa or Scar based on the behavior of real-life lions.
 Candice Russel of the Sun-Sentinel believes that Nala contributes to the film's love story – "an indispensable factor in Disney cartoon features" – in addition to convincing Simba to return to Pride Rock.
 It has been observed that, unlike Disney's three previous animated efforts (The Little Mermaid (1989), Beauty and the Beast (1991) and Aladdin (1992), the romantic relationship between Nala and Simba is not main plot of the film.
 Ella Ceron of Thought Catalog observed that "At [Simba's] return, she's not exactly the friendliest little kitten, either ... but is willing to overlook her own hurt ego in the spirit of their friendship.
 She believes in Simba, and doesn't understand why he wouldn't want to fight for his right to rule."